Email

 With millions of people encountering less-than-stellar email experiences, companies and developers who lead through accessibility will thrive over the coming years.
 It takes some extra effort, but it will pay off.

-Here are 14 ways your emails might be inaccessible to certain subscribers.
+Here are some ways your emails might be inaccessible to certain subscribers.
 Most of them have to do with vision impairments, one of the most common accessibility needs.

-WCAG standards suggest a 4.5:1 contrast ratio for digital text.
+WCAG standards recommend a minimum 4.5:1 contrast ratio for digital text.
 If your background is anything other than white, you have to be very selective in which colors you choose for text, buttons, and other elements.
-It’s very hard to distinguish between the foreground and background when they’re similar shades.
+It’s very hard to distinguish between the foreground and background when they’re similar shades, so you should pair color with other cues like icons or text.

 Source